openmod-tracker/amiris/README.md

 However, AMIRIS developers should have at least basic experiences with both languages.

 ## System Requirements
-To run AMIRIS, Python 3.8 or higher and Java Development Kit (JDK) version 8 or higher are required.
+To run AMIRIS, Python 3.8 or 3.9 and Java Development Kit (JDK) version 8 or higher are required.
 In case you want to modify the AMIRIS code, additional tools might be required.
 See our [Wiki](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/GetStarted/Getting-started) for additional instructions.